The Ghost (2022 film): Plot

-Having guessed that Anu's shares in the company will be nominated to Adithi and that 70% of the board of directors would transfer the shares to Siran Group and merge the company with them, Vikram makes Adithi reveal herself, of being alive, and manages to cancel the meeting.
-Scorpion learns about Vikram's past from his father, Lala, whose family became his victims, during his rampage.
-Vikram, Adithi, and Priya interrogate Harish and learn about Scorpion's farmhouse in Narsapur, Karnataka.
-Priya heads to Scorpion's farmhouse, while Vikram heads to Siddhant's house, with Harish.
+Having guessed that Anu's shares in the company will be nominated to Adithi and that 70% of the board of directors would transfer the shares to Siran Group and merge the company with them, Vikram makes Adithi reveal herself of being alive and manages to cancel the meeting.
+Scorpion learns about Vikram's past from his father Lala, whose family became his victims during his rampage.
+Vikram, Adithi and Priya interrogate Harish and learn about Scorpion's farmhouse in Narsapur, Karnataka.
+Priya heads to Scorpion's farmhouse, while Vikram heads to Siddhant's house with Harish.
 Having learnt of Vikram's identity, Siddhant attacks Vikram, where Harish is killed in the cross-fire.
 After an intense combat, Vikram manages to subdue and kill Siddhant.
-However, he is surrounded by Lala's right-hand man, Sadhu, and his men.
-But, Lala tells them to leave Vikram, as he received a video of Scorpion getting tortured by Priya.
+However, Vikram is surrounded by Lala's right-hand man Sadhu and his men, but Lala tells them to leave Vikram as he received a video of Scorpion getting tortured by Priya.

-Lala arrives at the church, in Goa, where Scorpion is kept and begs Vikram to release him.
-He reveals that Anu is alive and had survived the accident.
-He kept her alive, as a bargaining chip, knowing fully that the need will arise.
+Lala arrives at the church in Goa where Scorpion is kept and begs Vikram to release him.
+Lala reveals that Anu is alive and had survived the accident, where he kept her alive as a bargaining chip, knowing fully that the need will arise.
 Lala's men bring Anu to the church, while Vikram throws Scorpion's severed head to him.
-Enraged and distraught, Lala launches a full-on assault, on Vikram and Priya.
-However, both Vikram and Priya gain the upper-hand, and kill Lala and his men.
-Anu reunites with Adithi and rejoins the company, by merging Siran Group into Nair Group.
-She appoints Pankaj as the chairperson of Nair Group.
-Afterwards, Vikram and Priya are seen riding in a helicopter, speaking to Adithi, as she is now admitted in Cambridge University.
+Enraged and distraught, Lala launches a full-on assault on Vikram and Priya.
+However, Vikram and Priya gain the upper-hand and kill Lala and his men.
+Anu reunites with Adithi and rejoins the company by merging Siran Group into Nair Group, where she appoints Pankaj as the chairperson of Nair Group.
+In the aftermath, Vikram and Priya converse with Adithi as she is now admitted in Cambridge University.